 Upload speed shows how much data you can send in a certain amount of time to a server on the web.
 This metric is important when making video calls, uploading videos on YouTube, or saving backups to the cloud.

-Ping strongly depends on the distance between the server and the user.
+Ping strongly depends on the physical distance between the server and the user.
 In theory, every 96 km (60 miles) of distance adds about 1 ms to your latency.
 But in practice, there are many factors negatively affecting this value.
-For example, communicating with a server on the other side of the globe, your latency wouldn’t be lower than 200-300 ms. There are several ways and services to mitigate this issue (like using CDN), but in general, this fact is inevitable for networking.
+For example, even communicating with a server on the other side of the globe, your latency wouldn’t be lower than 200–300 ms. There are several ways and services to mitigate this issue (like using a CDN), but in general, this fact is inevitable for networking.

 Ping amounts of 50–100 ms are average for general internet tasks like web browsing.
 For latency-sensitive activities like video calls or online gaming, acceptable amounts of ping are in the range of 15–30 ms.

-This metric is very important for any kind of real-time communication, such as voice or video calls.
+This metric is important for any kind of real-time communication, such as voice or video calls.
 With a high amount of jitter, your packets will be sent out of order, and it can cause connectivity problems such as echoing, distortion, pixelated video, or choppy audio.